-Latino and Asian consumers and business owners are integral to Florida’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers are integral to Florida’s economy.

 - Florida’s 450,137 Latino-owned businesses had sales and receipts of $72.6 billion and employed 302,345 people in 2007, the last year for which data is available.
 The state’s 64,931 Asian-owned businesses had sales and receipts of $17.3 billion and employed 104,650 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.